concreted/dqiv-nds-en-script-patcher/README.md

 ## Quick Start

+1. Make sure there is an empty folder named `en` in the same directory as the `dqiv_patch.py` script file.
+If you cloned this repo/downloaded as a zip it should already be present, but if not create it.
-1. Copy NDS US ROM `.mpt` files from the unpacked folder to the `en` directory in this repo root
+1. Copy NDS US ROM `.mpt` files from the unpacked folder to the `en` directory.
 1. Copy Android OBB party chat `.mpt` files to the `en` directory
 1. Run `python dqiv_patch.py`
 1. Find output files in `out` directory.